RyangDiaz/ryangdiaz.github.io/_pages/about.md

 Hello!
 I am a fourth-year undergraduate student studying computer science and math at the University of Minnesota - Twin Cities.
 My research interests include **computer vision** and general **machine learning** applications to **robotics** and **robotic manipulation**, and I currently do research with [Prof. Karthik Desingh](https://karthikdesingh.com) at the [Robotics: Perception and Manipulation Lab](https://rpm-lab.github.io).
 This past summer, I was at the [WashU CSE REU](https://sites.wustl.edu/csereu/) doing research on reinforcement learning for autonomous driving with [Prof. Yevgeniy Vorobeychik](https://engineering.wustl.edu/faculty/Yevgeniy-Vorobeychik.html).
 I'm always trying to explore new ways to help robots do cool things!

+This Fall, I hope to apply to PhD programs in computer science for next year and continue my research journey!

 Outside of academics and research, I enjoy cooking, reading, and worldbuilding (as well as procrastinating way too much on actually writing).
 Whether it be writing papers, writing code, or writing stories, the keyboard always calls...

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.